turtlebot/TurtleBot4Lessons/projects/unit02_simulation_motion_planner/README.md

 - Consider the point where turtlebot4 reaches the sg-line first as reach point.
 Similarly, consider the point where turtlebot4 leaves the sg-lines as leave point
-- Once the TB4 reaches the leave point, TB4 leaves the obstacle/wall and continues toward the goal
+- Once the TB4 reaches the leave point on the sg-line, TB4 leaves the obstacle/wall and continues toward the goal

 ![179041882-b5b8f156-bbd7-460d-b84a-1b2123f99494](https://user-images.githubusercontent.com/24978535/181306870-fc7721d5-ca14-4c5b-be4c-2bc78e6cc70d.png)